cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-vinyl-sticker-using-an-electronic-cutter.md

 When you are done, select everything and do *Path &gt; Object to Path*.
 This will convert all shapes to vector paths that the machine can then follow.

 To preserve the position and spacing of your elements, select shapes and do *Path &gt; Combine*.
-This will "fuse" the shapes into position so that they are treated as one path, even if they don't necessarily intersect.
+This will "fuse" the shapes into position so that they are treated as one path.

+Save your file as an SVG.

+### Step 4: Cut your design

+We need to import it into the Cricut machine software.
+On a computer connected to a Cricut, go to design.cricut.com and click open.
+The Cricut Design Space program should open.
+Click "New Project."

+In the left menu, choose "Upload" and then upload your SVG.
+After uploading, select the image and click "Insert Images" in the bottom right.

 &nbsp;

 ### Congratulations\!

-Add links or resources for further learning (or link to another how-to).
+Stick your sticker i